Furnace Repair Checklist

 - Make certain that the button is switched to “heat” instead of “off” or “cool.”

 - Make sure the program is showing the appropriate day and time and is scheduled to “run.”
 If you’re having problems overriding the schedule, adjust the temperature by using the up/down arrows and using the “hold” button.
-This will force the heating to start if thermostat settings are a problem.
+This will cause the furnace to start if thermostat is causing a problem.

 - Turn the temperature setting to 5 degrees above the room temperature.